korinVR/VRGestureRecognizer/README.md

 # License

-This project (excluding Oculus SDK) is public domain.
+This project is public domain.

 # Author